ClickCease

 Isn’t My Hourly Rate My Regular Rate of Pay?
 How Do Other Items Affect My Overtime Rate?

 For those paid an hourly rate for work (as many are), that is your regular rate of pay.
 But your regular rate includes total wages.
-There are other items, noted below, that are added to your compensation and affect that regular rate of pay.
-When that happens, your regular rate of pay increases, and that means your overtime rate (1.5 times that new regular rate) is higher, and so total compensation for overtime hours is higher.
+We add the other items noted below to your compensation, which affects your regular rate of pay.
+When that happens, your regular pay rate increases, which means your overtime rate (1.5 times the new regular rate) is also higher, resulting in a higher total compensation for overtime hours.

 For example, if your regular rate of pay increased from $17/hour to $17.10/hour as a result of adding in the additional items, that means your overtime rate increased from $25.50 to $25.65.
 While this may not seem like much, it adds up, especially if the rate is wrong, is applied to many pay periods, and/or you work a lot of overtime.
 Either way, these are your wages, and you are entitled to every penny.